Meg Morris: College career

-Professional
+Club career

 Sky Blue FC

 Morris was signed in April 2014 as a discovery player.
 She was waived by the club in July 2015 to make room on the roster for Australian national team players returning from the World Cup.

 Portland Thorns FC

 The Thorns signed Morris on April 27, 2016.
 She scored her first professional goal on May 21, 2016, as a substitute against the Washington Spirit.
 During a match against the Western New York Flash on June 17, 2016, she fractured her hip during play and missed the remainder of the 2016 season and most of the 2017 season while recovering.